-The world is in the grip of a new pandemic due to the emergence of a new coronavirus, the "novel Coronavirus 2019" or COVID-19 for short.
+The world is in the grip of a new pandemic due to the emergence of a new coronavirus, SARS-Cov-2 the virus that causes the "novel Coronavirus 2019" disease or COVID-19 for short.
 The death toll from the new coronavirus in China has now surpassed 1,000, as Beijing steps up efforts to quarantine and treat tens of thousands of sick people and the World Health Organization (WHO) urged the world to "fight this virus before it gets out of control".

 This new and rapidly-advancing virus was first detected in the Chinese city of Wuhan in December of 2019.
 Since then, it has infected almost 43,000 people and spread to two dozen countries as scientists and researchers around the world attempt to understand the new virus and how it affects the human body.

 By comparison to other coronaviruses, such as SARS in 2003 (10%) and the Middle East Respiratory Syndrome (MERS-CoV - 30%), this new Coronavirus has a fairly low mortality rate compared to seasonal influenza, which claims 300,000-500,000 lives worldwide annually, according to the CDC.

 Preventative steps are critical in avoiding the spread of illness.
 The incubation period of SARS-CoV-2 is up to 14 days, an unusually long period which allows people to spread the virus for up to two weeks without showing any symptoms of illness.
 It also appears that people can transmit the virus even when asymptomatic and not only through droplets, but also through stool, according to the CDC.
 This poses a significant global public health challenge as officials attempt to prevent further infection.

 SARS-CoV-2 virus multiplies in the respiratory tract and can cause a range of symptoms, according to Dr Maria Van Kerkhove, who heads the WHO's Health Emergencies Program.